FRINXrepo/docs-public/_posts/2017-01-03-elastic-search.md

     bin/logstash

-**Operation**

-Start karaf as normal by first opening a terminal and going to your FRINX ODL Distribution main directory for example distribution-karaf-2.3.0.frinx.
+**Operation** We have already started elasticsearch, kibana, and logstash.
+Now start karaf as normal by going to your FRINX ODL Distribution main directory for example distribution-karaf-2.3.0.frinx.

 Start karaf